the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ## Reverse Engineering

-The term **reverse engineering** is used in programming whenever there is already a solution to a problem and one tries to go backwards from this solution to understand all its single details which often leads ultimately to implementing a duplicated or alternative solution to it.
+The term **reverse engineering** is used in programming whenever there is already a solution to a problem and one tries to go backwards from this solution to understanding all its single details which often leads ultimately to implementing a duplicated or alternative solution to it.
 While reverse engineering is not strictly bound to JavaScript and is not taught in every programming book, I want to take the time here to exercise reverse engineering on one example, because you will come across this phenomen more than once in your career as a developer.

 In the previous section, we have learned about the built-in arrays `find()` method when we learned about the fundamental principle of a callback function in JavaScript.
 While the `find()` method returns one item from a list (if this item is present in the list in the first place), it does not return multiple items from a list in the case of multiple items meeting the search criteria.
-Fortunatly, there is the popular built-in array method called `filter()` which you will use quite often as JavaScript developer.
+Fortunatly, there is the popular built-in array method called `filter()` which you will use quite often as JavaScript developer which returns multiple results.

-The `filter()` method takes a callback function which has access to every item as argument and returns a boolean which defines whether this item gets included in the filtered array (the from the method returned array) or not:
+The `filter()` method takes a callback function (here: `hasKids()`) which has access to every item as argument and returns a boolean which defines whether this item gets included in the filtered array (here: `parents`) or not:

 {title="index.js",lang="javascript"}
 ~~~~~~~